LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-ones-that-are-worth-it.md

 even though somebody might tell them:

-“how can you feel lonely,
+"how can you feel lonely,

 if you are surrounded by the Everything,

-isn't this your chance to take it?”.
+isn't this your chance to take it?".

 And as they hear that,